jsmoriss/jsm-force-ssl/readme.txt

 Tested Up To: 4.7
 Stable Tag: 1.0.1-1

-A quick and easy way to force all HTTP URLS to HTTPS with a permanent redirect.
+A quick and easy way to force HTTP webpage URLs to SSL / HTTPS with a permanent redirect.

 == Description ==